Fields of Devotion provides a window into the science behind developing disease- and climate change-resistant food crops

 “People don’t realize how hard it is to be a farmer,” farmer John Vannini of Vannini Farms in Vineland tells the audience.
 “We can lose our crops within a matter of days from new diseases that come from our rapidly changing climate.”

-The film spotlights the detailed work of Rutgers plant geneticists isolating genes for disease resistance in commercial basil, a high-profit crop that small family farmers depend on.
+The film spotlights the detailed work of Rutgers plant geneticists identifying genes for disease resistance in commercial basil, a high-profit crop that small family farmers depend on.

 James Simon, Distinguished Professor and plant breeder at the School of Environmental and Biological Sciences (SEBS), has been working closely with New Jersey farmers for decades.